DarkJets-hep/excitedquarks-rivet/README.md

 - MCR_EXCITEDQUARKS_P.cc : uses the Particle class to obtain the 4-momentum of the events
 - MCR_EXCITEDQUARKS_4M.cc : uses the FourMomentum class to obtain the 4-momentum of the events
-- MCR_EXCITEDQUARKS_M.cc : uses the MCR_EXCITEDQUARKS_P.cc as a base but also plots the invariant mass of the dijet system
+- MCR_EXCITEDQUARKS_M.cc : uses the MCR_EXCITEDQUARKS_P.cc as a base but also plots the invariant mass of the dijet system The steps to obtain and run the Rivet analysis are as follow:
 - [Setup](#Setup)
 - [Install the projects](#Installtheprojects)
 - [Event generation](#eventgeneration)